bgjx/lqt-moment-magnitude/README.md

 - **3. Velocity Model Limitation**:
     For this current version, the user-defined velocity model (e.g., `velocity_model.json`, or any name you choose), still and must be a 1-D velocity model for rapid estimation.

+- **4. Incidence Angle Calculation**:
+    Incidence angles are computed using ray tracing of refracted P and S waves, enabling ZNE-to-LQT rotation across all earthquake classifications:
+    - For `very_local_earthquake` and `local_earthquake`, **lqtmoment** uses an internal method: it performs vectorized computation based on Shooting Snell's Method and energy comparison between direct (Pg/Sg) and critically refracted (Pn/Sn) phases, selecting the incidence angle of the stronger phase if their arrival times differ by at least ~2× the dominant period.
+This ensures robustness, rapidness and precision for local events where refracted waves dominate.
+    - For farther earthquake classifications, incidence angles for P and S phases are retrieved from the TauPyModel (via obspy.taup), supporting LQT rotation without energy-based phase selection.
+    - Reflected waves (e.g., pP, sP) are not currently considered, which may affect accuracy for shallow events (<10 km depth) or teleseismic distances (>2220 km) where reflections contribute significant energy.
+Future versions may support reflected waves and extended internal ray tracing optionally.

 - **4. Testing Status**:
     Due to limited datasets, **lqtmoment** has been rigorously tested only for `very_local_earthquake` and `local_earthquake` classifications.
-If you encounter miscalculations in other earthquake classifications,  please report them as issues here: [Report Issues](https://github.com/bgjx/lqt-moment-magnitude/issues), any support will be beneficial for future development.
+If you encounter miscalculations in other earthquake categoris,  please report them as issues here: [Report Issues](https://github.com/bgjx/lqt-moment-magnitude/issues), any support will be beneficial for future development.

 --------------